La Junta, Colorado: Media

 The city is served by the daily newspaper The Tribune-Democrat.

 The city is also served by a local radio station that broadcasts in AM and FM.
 They are KBLJ 1400 AM and KTHN 92.1 FM.

 Infrastructure

 Transportation

+The Southwest Chief provides Amtrak passenger rail service to the community.

 La Junta, until recently, had a railroad yard for assembling freight trains for the climb over Raton Pass.
 BNSF runs freight trains between Denver and Kansas/Texas via La Junta.
 The sole remaining major train crossing Raton Pass today is the daily Southwest Chief, in both directions, between Los Angeles and Chicago.

 U.S. Highway 50 travels through La Junta, approaching from Pueblo to the northwest and continuing eastward towards Lamar and into Kansas.
 U.S. Highway 350 begins at La Junta and travels southwest before reaching Trinidad.
 State Highway 10 also begins at La Junta and travels west-southwest before reaching Walsenburg.

 The city operates a public bus system with one route that circles the city.
 Intercity transportation is provided by Bustang.
 La Junta is part of the Lamar-Pueblo-Colorado Springs Outrider line.